About Me

 my training and experience

-I am a licensed counseling psychologist in Pennsylvania and New York, and credentialed as a National Register Health Service Psychologist.
-I hold a PhD from Penn State's Counseling Psychology program and completed an APA-accredited psychology internship and a postdoctoral fellowship at the University of Pennsylvania's Counseling and Psychological Services (CAPS) in Philadelphia.
+I am a licensed counseling psychologist in Pennsylvania and New York, and hold PSYPACT accreditation that allows me to practice in most, but not all, states.
+I hold a PhD from Penn State's Counseling Psychology program, and completed an APA-accredited psychology internship and a postdoctoral fellowship at the University of Pennsylvania's Counseling and Psychological Services (CAPS) in Philadelphia.
 I also earned an MSW from the University of Maryland prior to obtaining my doctoral degree.
 I have provided individual and group therapy, psychological assessment, and crisis counseling for over 15 years in diverse settings including college counseling and community mental health.

-In my practice now, I specialize in offering individual therapy for adolescents and young adults, and work with many college students.
-I also work part-time at Centre Volunteers in Medicine.
-Occasionally, I teach graduate coursework in counseling and psychology, and provide clinical supervision to therapists in training.
+In my practice now, I specialize in offering individual therapy for adolescents and young adults.
+Occasionally, I teach graduate coursework in counseling and psychology, and provide consultation and clinical supervision to therapists in training.
 I love being a psychologist and helping clients develop a deeper understanding of and connection to themselves and others.

 MY THERAPEUTIC APPROACH

 As a relational therapist, I believe that healing often occurs in the context of a safe, trusting relationship.
-I aim to create a secure, caring, and collaborative relationship with each of my clients so that therapy is a place they feel fully seen, heard, understood, and respected.
+I aim to create a secure, caring, and collaborative relationship with each of my clients so that therapy is a place they feel fully seen, heard, understood, and known.
 I value understanding clients' past experiences, particularly related to relationships with family, friends, and important others, as these experiences often shape present relationships and struggles.
 I see a large part of my job as helping my clients develop a greater understanding of themselves and why they think, feel, and behave the way they do.
-In better understanding ourselves, we are more equipped and empowered to make choices that avoid repeating old, unhelpful patterns.
+In better understanding ourselves, we are more equipped and empowered to relate differently to ourselves and others, and make choices that avoid repeating old, unhelpful patterns.

 Much of my therapy style is informed by postgraduate training in a type of therapy called Accelerated Experiential Dynamic Psychotherapy (AEDP).
 An attachment-based therapy, AEDP is focused on emotional transformation.
-Put simply, AEDP is about helping people become stronger at the broken places and finding places in people that are already strong.
 It is grounded in the ideas that we are biologically wired for change and healing no matter how great our suffering, and that safe therapeutic relationships rooted in sensitivity, authenticity, kindness, and emotional engagement promote this change.
+I am trained in Eye Movement Desensitization and Reprocessing (EMDR) as well, and find this approach helpful in trauma work.

 My work is also strongly influenced by multicultural/feminist perspectives and mindfulness-based approaches.
+I incorporate aspects of Dialectical Behavior Therapy (DBT) as appropriate.
 Although these are the broad frameworks I most often use as a therapist, I adapt what I do to each person I see.

 AREAS OF SPECIALTY